Vidhi-1907/READme-TBG/README.md

 # How to Contribute

-  Bug Fixes:
+-   Bug Fixes
-  New Features:
+-   New Features
-  Feedback:
+-   Feedback

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.